DiscordAnalytics/docs/en/reference/goals/README.md

 <figure><img src="../.gitbook/assets/goals_list.png" alt=""><figcaption><p>Goals page location</p></figcaption></figure>

-[hint warn]Please note that all this goals are based on your bot's current stats and that you may well lose some of them overnight![endhind]
+[hint warn]Please note that all this goals are based on your bot's current stats and that you may well lose some of them overnight![endhint]

 ## Guilds goals